zyourk/Circular_DNS_Verify/README.md

 ## Update Roadmap
  Many updates are planned for the program such as: ~~incorporating pinging devices and only carrying on with DNS verification if the IP is pingable~~ (completed), as well as fixing a bug involving the socket
  library.
+ New Update Plan: Adding a prompt to switch between requiring pings or not.

 ## Use
  The program is user friendly, so all the user has to do is specify the subnet to dig through.